Body Imaging Fellowship

 - Digestive Disease Conference: At this weekly conference, a gastroenterology resident/fellow and surgery resident/fellow each present a case, usually as an unknown, and the Body Imaging Fellow presents the imaging findings.
 Cases presented are typically of a quality and interest level that they are often written up and published in Seminars in Digestive Disease and Sciences Journal.

-- Tumor Boards:Body Imaging Fellows routinely present cases at interdisciplinary tumor boards such as Lymphoma Conference and OB/GYN conference, which provides a rich environment of teaching and exposure to interesting pathology.
+- Tumor Boards:Body Imaging Fellows routinely present cases at interdisciplinary tumor boards such as Thyroid Tumor Board, which provides a rich environment of teaching and exposure to interesting pathology.

 - Grand Rounds: Twice a month at this CME-accredited conference, invited guests from around the world, as well as Stanford faculty, present lectures on various topics.